mozilla/nunjucks/docs/api.md

 ## Precompiling

-To precompile your templates, use the `nunjucks-precompile` script that comes with nunjucks.
+To precompile your templates, use the `govjucks-precompile` script that comes with govjucks.
 You can pass it a directory or a file and it will generate all the JavaScript for your templates.

 ```
 // Precompiling a whole directory
-$ nunjucks-precompile views > templates.js
+$ govjucks-precompile views > templates.js

 // Precompiling individual templates
-$ nunjucks-precompile views/base.html >> templates.js
+$ govjucks-precompile views/base.html >> templates.js
-$ nunjucks-precompile views/index.html >> templates.js
+$ govjucks-precompile views/index.html >> templates.js
-$ nunjucks-precompile views/about.html >> templates.js
+$ govjucks-precompile views/about.html >> templates.js
 ```

 All you have to do is simply load `templates.js` on the page, and the